Back to E-commerce Dictionary

 Examples of Omnichannel strategy

-• 1A customer adds items to a shopping cart on a mobile app, then completes the purchase later on a desktop computer, with the cart contents synced.
+• 1A shopper adds items to a cart on their phone and buys them later on a laptop.
+The cart stays synced.

-• 2A customer buys a product online and chooses to pick it up at a local physical store (BOPIS - Buy Online, Pick-up In Store), receiving consistent updates via email and SMS.
+• 2A customer buys an item online and picks it up at a store.
+They get the same updates via email and text.

 How WISEPIM Helps